tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/18_step2.md

 ### Article 1: Focus on a core scientific concept

-**SEO-Optimized Title:** Beyond Positive Thinking: The Science of "Clear Seeing" in Quantum Mindfulness for True Mental Freedom
+ Beyond Positive Thinking: The Science of "Clear Seeing" in Quantum Mindfulness for True Mental Freedom

 **Article Body:**